 About the programme

-The PPRD East 3 programme has the overall objective to increase the resilience to natural and man-made disasters in the Eastern Partnership Countries; Azerbaijan, Armenia, Belarus, Georgia, Moldova and Ukraine.
+The PPRD East 3 programme has the overall objective to increase the resilience to natural and man-made disasters in the Eastern Partnership Countries; Azerbaijan, Armenia, Georgia, Moldova and Ukraine.

 The PPRD East programme, initiated in 2010 under the EU Eastern Partnership policy initiative, has the purpose to strengthen disaster risk reduction and crises management in the Eastern Partnership countries and to promote regional cooperation with the EU Civil Protection Mechanism.